Two Separate Firms - One Common Goal

-At Cannon Advisors, we believe we are uniquely qualified to help make your money work for you with the best tax outcome possible.
-Our clients benefit from the strength of a unified team of advisors in tax, accounting, financial advisory, risk advisory, and consulting services.
-Drawing on the wisdom of our combined experiences, we will work diligently to keep you informed of new opportunities and risks.
+At Cannon Tax & Accounting and Cannon Advisors, we believe we are uniquely qualified to help make your money work for you with the best tax outcome possible.
+Each firm's clients have the opportunity if they choose to benefit from the strength of two unified yet separate teams of advisors in tax, accounting and consulting services offered through Cannon Tax & Accounting, Inc. and private wealth management, financial planning and risk management offered through Cannon Advisors, Inc. Drawing on the wisdom of our combined experiences, each will work diligently to keep you informed of new opportunities and risks.
 Operating without the conflicts and hierarchies present in many larger firms ensures you receive responsive issue resolution and a nimble adaptation to changing needs.

-Founder, Edward H. Cannon, long ago envisioned an independent firm which would provide truly custom, needs based solutions for his clients.
-As an early pioneer, Cannon identified the need and the benefit of providing both tax accounting and independent financial advice thus serving every aspect of his client’s financial lives.
+Cannon Tax & Accounting founder, Edward H. Cannon, long ago envisioned an independent firm which would provide truly custom, needs based solutions for his clients.
+As an early pioneer, Ed Cannon identified the need and benefit of clients obtaining both tax consulting and independent financial advice thus helping to coordinate most aspects of his client’s financial lives.

-For nearly 35 years, we've strived to know our clients – their needs, priorities, goals and aspirations.
-Our team of dedicated specialists then uses this information to design unbiased, custom solutions to help pursue these personal goals for each and every client.
+For nearly 35 years, Cannon Tax & Accounting has striven to know their clients – their needs, priorities, goals and aspirations.
+The two separate Cannon teams of dedicated specialists then use this information to design unbiased, custom solutions to help pursue these personal goals for each and every client.

 This calculator can help you estimate how much you should be saving for college.